Families with Children

 Most cruise lines welcome children to travel on their ships, though infants and pregnant women are subject to some restrictions (click here to read more).

 Families booking more than one cabin may be subject to minimum age requirements for kids staying in a separate cabin.
-Your Vacations To Go cruise counselor can check these requirements for you, once you have found a cruise you are interested in.
+Your Vacations To Go cruise counselor can check these requirements for you once you have found a cruise that interests you.

 Your age on the date of sailing is generally considered your age for the length of the cruise.

 The minimum drinking age for all alcoholic beverages on all Celebrity ships is 21.
 However, on cruises departing from European and South American countries, where the legal drinking age is typically lower than 21, a parent who is sailing with his or her son(s) and/or daughter(s) who is between the ages of 18 to 20, may sign a waiver allowing the 18 to 20 year old to consume alcoholic beverages.